 Can reindeer fly?
 Why is Santa Claus fat?
 Could scientists clone the perfect Christmas tree?
 Was the Star of Bethlehem really a comet?
 Why is Rudolph’s nose red?
 How does Santa manage to deliver presents to an estimated 842 million households in a single night?
 What could we do to guarantee a white Christmas every year?

 These are among the questions explored in an irresistibly witty book that illuminates the cherished rituals, legends, and icons of Christmas from a unique and fascinating perspective: science.

-Dr. Roger Highfield is science editor of The Daily Telegraph, which has published several thousand of his articles since 1986.
-A regular broadcaster on the BBC and the winner of several journalism awards, Highfield is the author of The Physics… More about Roger Highfield
+Roger Highfield is the science editor of The Daily Telegraph, which has published several thousands of his articles since 1986.
+A regular broadcaster on the BBC and the winner of several journalism awards, he is the author of The Physics of Christmas and… More about Roger Highfield

 Audiobook Download | $14.96

 Published by Random House Audio Nov 05, 2002| 494 Minutes| ISBN 9780739304747